-- 3.50.
+- 3.52.
 The current Strategic Flood Risk Assessment (SFRA) for the PfSH area was completed in 2007, with subsequent interim updates and reviews in 2012 and 2016.
-PfSH is therefore commissioning a new level one SFRA for the majority of the PfSH region (not East Hampshire, which is in the process of completing an SFRA for its planning area), along with the whole local planning authority areas of Test Valley and Winchester.
-This is to take account changes in legislation and policy, as well as emerging updates to evidence, modelling and mapping of flood risk.
-The new SFRA is expected to be completed in 2021. - 3.51.
+PfSH has commissioned a new level one SFRA for the majority of the PfSH region (except East Hampshire, which completed an SFRA for its planning area in 2018 and is currently updating it), along with the whole local planning authority areas of Test Valley, Winchester and the New Forest National Park.
+This is to take account of changes in legislation and policy, as well as emerging updates to evidence, modelling and mapping of flood risk.
+The new SFRA is expected to be completed in 2022. - 3.53.
 Dealing with climate change issues can have a long-term beneficial impact on the health and wellbeing of the new communities now being planned.
-Other issues, such as access to green spaces and opportunities for active travel can also be addressed through the strategy for new development. - 3.52.
+Other issues, such as access to green spaces and opportunities for active travel can also be addressed through the strategy for new development. - 3.54.
 Impacts on health caused by poor air quality will be considered through the sustainability appraisal.
-Development should be located so as to minimise adding to air quality problems and regard should be had to designated Air Quality Management Areas when determining strategic approaches to development. - 3.53.
+Impacts on the natural environment (European and Ramsar sites) will be considered through the Habitat Regulations Assessment.
+Development should be located so as to minimise adding to air quality problems and regard should be had to designated Air Quality Management Areas when determining strategic approaches to development. - 3.55.
 The strategy will meet development needs, informed by the sustainability appraisal of SDOAs, which will take account of all relevant factors as set out above, of which green infrastructure is one.
 The 'Green Infrastructure Needs and Consideration of Mechanisms on how to achieve Green Belt Designation' workstream will commence as the draft results of the SDOA assessments become available.
-This will enable consideration of potential Green Belt designation to take place in the light of evidence as to development requirements and the most sustainable options for development in South Hampshire based on all relevant factors.
-It will also enable the green infrastructure needs of potential SDOAs to form part of the consideration of the justification, if appropriate, can then be included in the Joint Strategy where, along with other policies, it will be subject to sustainability appraisal.
-Any proposals for formal Green Belt designation would then need to be pursued through individual local plans. - 3.54.
+This will enable consideration of potential Green Belt designation to take place, as appropriate, in the light of evidence as to development requirements and the most sustainable options for development in South Hampshire based on all relevant factors, including the green infrastructure needs of potential SDOAs.
+The policy approach to Green Belt designation, if appropriate, can then be included in the Joint Strategy where, along with other policies, it will be subject to sustainability appraisal.
+Any proposals for formal Green Belt designation would then need to be pursued through individual local plans. - 3.56.
 PfSH intends that the review of the Spatial Position Statement will lead to a new Joint Strategy.
-Whilst the initial work streams have been agreed and this work has commenced, further work remains to be undertaken to establish the full scope for the Joint Strategy.
-A timetable for the evidence work streams is included in Table 1 at para 3.27 above.
-A detailed project plan has been prepared for the work streams set out in this SoCG.
-As the evidence base nears completion further consideration will be given to the timing and scope for the production of the Joint Strategy. - 3.55.
+Whilst the initial workstreams have been agreed and this work has commenced, further work remains to be undertaken to establish the full scope for the Joint Strategy.
+A timetable for the evidence workstreams is included in Table 1 at para 3.27 above.
+A detailed project plan has been prepared for the workstreams set out in this SoCG.
+Substantial progress has been made on the preparation of the evidence base and as this nears completion the PfSH Planning Officers Group can commence drafting the Joint Strategy.
+It is anticipated that this will be presented to Joint Committee in Autumn 2022. - 3.57.
 The technical work outlined above will enable the preparation of a PfSH Infrastructure Delivery Plan which will be both evidence based and aligned to an agreed distribution of development to meet the need for homes and jobs.
 This will provide a strong statement to Government of our strategic infrastructure 'asks', in order to deliver development.
 This will include for example transport, flood risk management, water and environmental infrastructure.

-g). a record of where agreements have (or have not) been reached on key strategic matters, including the process for reaching agreements on these
+g. a record of where agreements have (or have not) been reached on key strategic matters, including the process for reaching agreements on these